tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ## Step 6: Verify the data rebalance

-Go to Grafana page mentioned above.
-You will find some regions are split and rebalance to the two new nodes.
+Go to the Grafana page as mentioned above.
+You can find some Regions are split and rebalanced to the two new nodes.

 {{< figure
     src="/img/docs/data-rebalance.png"
     width="80"
     number="1" >}}

-## Step 7: Stop and delete the cluster.
+## Step 7: Stop and delete the cluster

-1. Back to the terminal session that you just started the TiKV cluster and press `Ctrl + C` and wait for the cluster to stop.
+1. Back to the terminal session where you started the TiKV cluster, press `Ctrl + C` and wait for the cluster to stop.

-2. You can destroy the cluster by:
+2. You can destroy the cluster by executing the following command:

-    ```sh
+    ```shell
     tiup clean --all
     ```